vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

-# Overview of Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure #
+# Overview of vSphere Integrated Containers #

 vSphere Integrated Containers enables IT teams to run traditional and container workloads side-by-side on existing infrastructure seamlessly.
 This overview is intended for vSphere administrators who intend to use vSphere Integrated Containers to manage container workloads in their vSphere environment.